The Complete Guide to Fasting by Jason Fung (review)

 - fasting and diabetes, physical health, and mental clarity,

 The book is complete with a section on fasting fluids (water, coffee, tea, broth) and a range of different protocols that you can use depending on what suits you.
 What did seem out of place are the recipes for proper meals.
 Apparently, the publisher insisted they include these to widen the appeal (If you don’t like the fasting bit you’ve still got some new recipes?)

-In the book Jason does discuss relaxing target blood glucose levels during fasting.
-This makes sense for someone taking a slew of diabetic medications.
+In the book, Jason does discuss relaxing target blood glucose levels during fasting.
+This makes sense for someone taking a slew of diabetic medications, particularly injected insulin.
 They’re probably not going to continue the journey if they end up in a hypoglycaemic coma on day one.

-The chart below shows the real life blood glucose variability for someone with Type 1 Diabetes on a standard diet.
+The chart below shows the real-life glucose variability for someone with Type 1 Diabetes on a standard diet.
 With such massive fluctuations in glucose levels, it’s impossible to target ideal blood glucose levels (e.g. Dr Bernstein’s magic target blood glucose number of 4.6 mmol/L or 83 mg/dL).